Above: Glenns Lake in Glacier National Park. Photo by Tyler Yates.

 - Hike two National Scenic Trails at the same time

-- The Ten Lake Scenic Area, Kootenai NF
+- The Ten Lakes Scenic Area, Kootenai NF

 - Historic Fire Lookouts